• The following are the official dimensions for a regulation.

 • A team may rush with as many or as few players as they want, but at least one person from each team has to Rush.

-• One individual player may retrieve no more then 3 balls.
+• One individual player may retrieve no more than 3 balls.

 • Players may not slide or dive head first into the center line.

-• Crossing over the center line will result in an "out."
+• Touching the center line will result in an "out."

 • Players may not physically grab and pull another player across the center line.